Skip to main content

 Reimbursement methods can be slightly different among companies.
 Some companies use a benefit schedule, which reimburses policyholders based on the illness or injury and the coverage level chosen.
 Other companies reimburse percentages based on the amount spent by the policyholder.
 Although pet insurance is not for everyone, consumers who are considering it should do their research.
 There are many online education centers dedicated to pet insurance which include policy and company reviews, term definition and explanations, and questions consumers should ask of themselves and the companies they are considering.

 The combination of a growing pet population and consumers willing to invest more in the health of their pet could create opportunities for insurtechs to enter this expanding market.
-In February 2020, insurtech company Lemonade announced their intention to add pet insurance to their existing product lines and as of 2022, the product is available on their website for purchase.
+In 2022, Insurtech company Lemonade added pet insurance to their existing product lines.

 Actions

-In April 2019, the Pet Insurance (C) Working Group was established by the Property and Casualty Insurance (C) Committee and charged to review the NAIC White Paper, A Regulator's Guide to Pet Insurance, to consider whether a model law or guideline was needed to create appropriate regulatory standards for the pet insurance industry.
+In April 2019, the NAIC's Pet Insurance (C) Working Group reviewed the NAIC White Paper, A Regulator's Guide to Pet Insurance, to consider whether a model law or guideline was needed to create appropriate regulatory standards for the pet insurance industry.
 A request for Model Law development related to pet insurance was adopted during the NAIC 2019 Spring National Meeting to address issues such as definitions, disclosures, violations, producer licensing, preexisting conditions, reimbursement benefits, and regulations for pet insurance.
 At the NAIC's Summer 2022 National Meeting in Portland, Oregon, members voted to adopt the Pet Insurance Model Act.
-Key elements of the model law address pet wellness programs, preexisting conditions, consumer protections, and training for insurance producers .
+Key elements of the model law address pet wellness programs, preexisting conditions, consumer protections, and training for insurance producers.
 State adoption information for the model can be found here.

 Meetings